shiftkey/brendanforster.com/content/now/index.md

 ## Where?

 I'm currently up in Halifax, Nova Scotia.
+Planning to be back in Australia in December but not much else planned.

 ## Upcoming Conferences